Mission & Vision

 Cultivating the Head, Heart and Hand.

 Syringa Mountain School offers education guided by the Core Principles of Public Waldorf Education.
-With a focus on liberal arts and arts-integrated education, we also incorporate sustainable living practices and experiential learning in a K-6 public school setting.
-Each child will impart meaning and direction to their lives, through cultivating their intellectual, physical, emotional, social and creative capacities in natural learning environments.
-Through a supportive community of peers, parents and teachers, each child will become a confident, self- directed and engaged learner, invested in his/her own education.
+With a focus on liberal arts and arts-integrated education, we also incorporate sustainable living practices and experiential learning in a K-8 public school setting.
+Each child will impart meaning and direction to their lives, through cultivating their intellectual, physical, emotional, social, and creative capacities in natural learning environments.
+Through a supportive community of peers, parents, and teachers, each child will become a confident, self-directed, and engaged learner, invested in his/her own education.

 Syringa Mountain School embraces the key aspects of the local sustainability movement, providing students and their families with an increased connection to their local environment.
-By utilizing the rich community resources of Blaine County, and through ongoing cultivation and development of the school’s garden and farm, all children will be enabled to deepen their connection with the earth, self and community.
+By utilizing the rich community resources of Blaine County, and through ongoing cultivation and development of the school’s farm and garden, all children will be enabled to deepen their connection with the earth, self, and community.

 An educated Syringa Mountain Student will demonstrate:

 A sense of reverence empowers students with the ability to develop an understanding and appreciation for the interdependence of all life.
 Students with a strong sense of reverence reflect this knowledge through conscientious respectful actions involving themselves, other people, and the world around them.
 They have appreciation for truth, beauty and the world.
 They connect with others.
 They are compassionate, communicative, grateful, and strive to build interdependent relationships, which positively impact the world.

 Creative and imaginative thinking empowers students with the ability to think unconventionally, to question assumptions, and to imagine new scenarios.
 Imaginative thinkers craft astonishing work because they recognize their creative capacities and celebrate them through a variety of artistic mediums.
 They also act on opportunities and show willingness to take reasonable risk.

 Critical Thinking and Good Judgment